83 Frankenstein Quotes With Page Numbers

-A picture of the silhouette of Frankenstein's monster walking in the woods, with the headline "Frankenstein quotes with page numbers"
+Silhouette of Frankenstein's monster walking in woods, headline 'Frankenstein quotes with page numbers'

 “Nothing contributes so much to tranquillize the mind as a steady purpose- a point on which the soul can focus its intellectual eye”

-~Mary Shelley, Frankenstein, (Character: Robert Walton), Volume 1, Page 8
+~Mary Shelley, Frankenstein, (Character: Robert Walton), Volume 1, Letters, Page 8

 “My education was neglected, yet I was passionately fond of reading.”

-~Mary Shelley, Frankenstein, (Character: Robert Walton), Volume 1, Page 8
+~Mary Shelley, Frankenstein, (Character: Robert Walton), Volume 1, Letters, Page 8

 “I also became a poet, and for one year lived in a Paradise of my own creation; I imagined that I also might obtain a niche in the temple where the names of Homer and Shakespeare are consecrated.”

-~Mary Shelley, Frankenstein, (Character: Robert Walton), Volume 1, Page 8
+~Mary Shelley, Frankenstein, (Character: Robert Walton), Volume 1, Letters, Page 8

-“My life might have been passed in ease and luxury, but I preferred glory to every enticement that wealth placed in my path.
-Oh, that some encouraging voice would answer in the affirmative!
-My courage and my resolution is firm; but my hopes fluctuate, and my spirits are often depressed.
-I am about to proceed on a long and difficult voyage, the emergencies of which will demand all my fortitude: I am required not only to raise the spirits of others, but sometimes to sustain my own, when theirs are failing.”
+“My life might have been passed in ease and luxury, but I preferred glory to every enticement that wealth placed in my path… My courage and my resolution is firm; but my hopes fluctuate, and my spirits are often depressed.”

-~Mary Shelley, Frankenstein, (Character: Robert Walton), Volume 1, Page 9
+~Mary Shelley, Frankenstein, (Character: Robert Walton), Volume 1, Letters, Page 9

-~Mary Shelley, Frankenstein, (Character: Robert Walton), Volume 1, Page 11
+~Mary Shelley, Frankenstein, (Character: Robert Walton), Volume 1, Letters, Page 11

-~Mary Shelley, Frankenstein, (Character: Robert Walton), Volume 1, Page 18
+~Mary Shelley, Frankenstein, (Character: Robert Walton about Victor), Volume 1, Letters, Page 18

-“I agree with you,” replied the stranger; “we are unfashioned creatures, but half made up, if one wiser, better, dearer than ourselves — such a friend ought to be — do not lend his aid to perfectionate our weak and faulty natures.
-I once had a friend, the most noble of human creatures, and am entitled, therefore, to judge respecting friendship.
-You have hope, and the world before you, and have no cause for despair.
-But I — I have lost everything, and cannot begin life anew.”
+“I agree with you… we are unfashioned creatures, but half made up, if one wiser, better, dearer than ourselves — such a friend ought to be — do not lend his aid to perfectionate our weak and faulty natures.
+I once had a friend… You have hope… But I — I have lost everything, and cannot begin life anew.”

-~Mary Shelley, Frankenstein, (Character: Victor Frankenstein), Volume 1, Page 19
+~Mary Shelley, Frankenstein, (Character: Victor Frankenstein to Walton), Volume 1, Letters, Page 19

 “The world was to me a secret, which I desired to discover; to her it was a vacancy, which she sought to people with imaginations of her own.”

-~Mary Shelley, Frankenstein, (Character: Victor Frankenstein as the narrator), Volume 1, Chapter 1, Page 26
+~Mary Shelley, Frankenstein, (Character: Victor Frankenstein as narrator, about himself and Elizabeth), Volume 1, Chapter 1, Page 26

 “I feel pleasure in dwelling on the recollections of childhood, before misfortune had tainted my mind, and changed its bright visions of extensive usefulness into gloomy and narrow reflections upon self.”